Quick overview:

 Formulation of reason for termination:

-On the basis of the provisions of Section 56 of the Labour Code, I hereby give immediate notice of termination of employment.
+Based on the provisions of Section 56 of the Labour Code, I hereby immediately terminate the employment relationship.
 The reason for this is the non-payment of wages for the month of June 2024, in the amount of CZK 30,000, which should have been paid on 15 August 2024.

 Date, place, signature: